dzwassim95/AssaultCube-Simple-External-Cpp-Aimbot-Using-SendInput-Function-/README.md

+- You need to add imGui dependencies and include them if you want to compile the aimbot.
 - This is my first programe i make , it's a simple external aimbot for AssaultCube game version **1.3.0.2** .
 - I used `SendInput()` function for moving the mouse.
 - you can replace the `SendInput()` function with `mouse_event ` function pretty easly since they both need a calculated 2D distance to the target's position.